flyteorg/flyte/rsts/concepts/basics.rst

     .. link-button:: divedeep-execution-timeline
         :type: ref
-        :text: Understand how an Execution progresses
+        :text: Life of an Execution
         :classes: btn-block stretched-link
     ^^^^^^^^^^^^
     This section explains how an **Execution** progresses through the FlytePropeller execution engine and the timeline.